Gold as an INVESTMENT Fundamentals

 With all the growing and varying uses for gold (e.g. in medicine, as jewelry, in technology, or held as a long term store of value), different sectors of physical gold market demand shall rise and fall in prominence throughout future economic cycles.

 Yet gold demand has always had a self-balancing nature which has afforded the precious metal a historically consistent sustained base level of value.

 Macro-economic forces at play today provide physical gold bullion the potential to substantially increase its value versus other asset classes in the years to come.

 CHART: Gold as a Percentage of Global Financial Assets

 Contrarian investors note where gold values currently stand as the world is reaching unprecedented price levels for both public and private debts, loans, and equity valuations.
 See 1980 to 2014 investment values.
 How much further can this continue?

-Even the Chicago Mercantile Exchange (CME) CEO and Chairman now states gold ‘should be’ 4Xs it's summer 2017 price.
+Even the head of the Chicago Mercantile Exchange (CME) CEO and Chairman now states gold ‘should be’ 4Xs it's summer 2017 price.

 I myself remain convinced that better times and higher valuations are ahead for gold.

 Given more than the last 3 decades of rampant financialization and fiat currency creation, gold’s anemic overall growth in value compared to credit and modern monetary aggregates make this (albeit somewhat slow to respond) physical precious metal poised for another potential prica mania to come.

 How Gold Price is Determined (Gold Price Discovery)